MarcT0K/marct0k.github.io/content/research.md

 1. **Federated Learning**, especially its security aspect.
 Hence, I read papers about SMPC, Homomorphic Encryption, Function Secret Sharing, etc. My intent isn't to build highly complex ML systems but simply to propose generic secure building blocks for them.
 2. **Searchable Encryption**.
 This is a subject on which I worked during a previous research internship with Florian Hahn and Andreas Peter.
 I still have some results and ideas that will result in occasional publications on this subject.

-More generally, you can understand that my overall interest is in the privacy-preserving use of data.
+More generally, my overall interest is in the privacy-preserving use of data.

-Besides these concrete interests, I am open to many other publications.
+Besides these technical interests, I am open to many other topics.
 Especially, I am looking forward to any insights on ethics or environmental evaluation of computer systems.
 These elements essentially contribute to my personal reflections about my long-term role as a computer scientist in world facing multiple crisis.

 # Publications 📝